 STEPS TO CLEAN THE POOL AFTER WINTER

 This should be borne into mind, irrespective of how cold the weather is.
-Emptying a pool can only be recommended when structural work must be done or in situations where there are a lot of leaves at the bottom of the pool.
+Draining a pool can only be recommended when structural work must be done or in situations where there are a lot of leaves at the bottom of the pool.

 This is very important as emptying the pool in a high-water table can lead to losing the pool altogether as the pool will pop out of the ground.